 On the second day we parked at Camp Hero which is a little south of Turtle Cove, and fished the area called Browns.

 As we arrived, birds were working, and blitzes were occurring at the southern part of the beach which was very rocky.
 Many fishermen had managed to position themselves out among the rocks, closer to the blitz, and were hooking up.
-These fishermen were all wearing Korkers (which have titanium spikes strapped to the bottom) to aid in keeping their footing among the rocks.
+These fishermen were all wearing Korkers (which have tungsten carbide cleats on their bottoms) to aid in keeping their footing among the rocks.

 Boats were joining the fray, fishing the blitz from the ocean side.